flueke/mesycontrol/doc/sphinx/index.rst

 Windows
 ^^^^^^^
 *mesycontrol* does not require any additional dependencies on Windows.
-Extract the Zip file and run the file *bin\\mesycontrol_gui.exe*.

-.. *mesycontrol* does not require any additional dependencies on Windows.
-Running
-.. the supplied installer and following the wizard should correctly install the
-.. software and create a start menu entry for the GUI application.
+Simply run the supplied installer and start the program via the start menu link.
+If you prefer not running an installer download the zipped version of the package instead, unpack the archive and run the file *bin\\mesycontrol_gui.exe*.

 Architecture Overview
 ---------------------